denoland/deno/Roadmap.md

   * Modifiying/deleting local files
   * Leaking private information
 * Disallowed default:
-    * No network access
+    * Network access
-    * No local write access
+    * Local write access
-    * No non-js extensions
+    * Non-JS extensions
-    * No subprocesses
+    * Subprocesses
-    * No env access
+    * Env access
 * Allowed default:
     * Local read access.
     * argv, stdout, stderr, stdin access always allowed.
-    * Optional: temp dir by default.
+    * Maybe: temp dir write access.
 (But what if they create symlinks there?)
 * The user gets prompted when the software tries to do something it doesn't have the privilege for.
 * Have an option to get a stack trace when access is requested.